Characters: Code Geass Others

 - Beware the Honest Ones: Although a dangerous villain he's one of the most staunchly honest characters in a series where just about everyone puts up a front of some sort and keeps secrets from one another at least to some degree.
 See also Will Not Tell a Lie and Villains Never Lie.

-- Big Eyes Little Eyes: Well, his eyes are actually pretty wide, though they don't look that way in all shots.
+- Big Eyes Little Eyes: His eyes are actually pretty wide, though they don't look that way in all shots.
 This becomes especially true when he interacts with C.C., though they're still small in comparison to Lelouch's or Suzaku's.

 - Blessed with Suck: He can read minds, but unlike Lelouch he can't his Geass ability off, so it sounds like people are always talking to him in his mind, which drives him crazy.